alseki/ConventionProgram/phase2/src/README.txt

 -> OBSERVER: The GUI implements Java's built-in "Action Listener" interface, which is used to relay information between JPanel components (the elements the user sees onscreen) to the rest of the class.

-Originally, we where planning on using the observer pattern for requests.
+Originally, we were planning on using the observer pattern for requests.
 We were planning on making both the person making the request and an organizer request-tracking entity (stored in "OrganizerManager) Observers for each request.
-This setup would also have included an implementation of the facade pattern, as the organizer request-tracking entity's information was originally planned to be stored in the request manger, but in order to properly implement single responsibility principle, we were going to use the facade pattern.

 By using the observer pattern, request information would have been accessed through Use Case classes that observed the requests - but we decided against this model.
 The primary reason for this was that we found it difficult to pass around